microsoft/vscode-go/.github/ISSUE_TEMPLATE/bug_report.md

 If you have issues debugging your Go programs

 read https://github.com/Microsoft/vscode-go/wiki/Debugging-Go-code-using-VS-Code first.
-set "trace": "verbose" and share the resulting logs in the debug console
+set "trace": "log" and share the resulting logs in the debug console

 **Describe the bug**